 Thieves have mothers.
 Murderers have mothers.

-As do corruptors, tyrants, fascists, journalists on the take, and members of parliament for sale,
+Just as corruptors, tyrants, fascists, journalists on the take and members of parliament for sale,

 They too also have mothers.

 What sort of mothers are their mothers?

 Aren’t their mothers the dove soaring in the sky of the soul?